 - Sovereignty for Strong Communities Commission

-- Who will prosecute crimes that occur within Choctaw Nation?
-No person within the Choctaw Nation—whether they are a tribal member or not—is above the law.
+No person within the Choctaw Nation, whether they are a tribal member or not, is above the law.
 Generally, tribal members who commit crimes will be subject to federal or tribal prosecution, and non-tribal members will remain subject to state prosecution.

-- Does this decision mean non-Natives no longer own their homes or other property if they live within the boundaries of the Choctaw Nation?
-No. Today's decision has no effect whatsoever on anyone's ownership of property, and all existing contracts, leases, and title to property remain as they were before this decision.
+No, the decision has no effect whatsoever on anyone’s ownership of property, and all existing contracts, leases, and title to property remain as they were before this decision.
 State law remains applicable for the most part especially with respect to persons who are not members of the Choctaw Nation (or another tribe) and on lands not owned by the tribe or tribal members.